As a PPC manager, nothing feels better than an account running smoothly.

 In relation to point #4, it’s always a good idea to re-evaluate the keywords a campaign is bidding on to improve the efficiency of an account.

-Go back to the basics and review original keywords.
+Go back to the basics and review original keywords vs. search terms.

-Has the industry changed in recent months or years and keyword relevancy changed?
+- Has the industry changed in recent months or years, and has keyword relevancy changed?

-By shifting keyword strategy to lower-volume, high-intent searches, this could lead to more high-quality leads.
+Shifting keyword strategy to lower-volume, high-intent searches could lead to more high-quality leads.

-When a channel is responsible for driving quality leads but failing to do so, it’s easy to panic or place blame.
+When a channel like PPC is responsible for driving quality leads but fails to do so, it’s easy to panic or place blame.

-What isn’t always easy is taking a step back to evaluate all options.
+What isn’t always easy is taking a step back to evaluate all options – including involving other teams and asking hard questions.

 It’s a chance to understand the business better.

-Ultimately, these types of questions make you an invaluable asset to your client.
+Ultimately, these types of questions make you an invaluable asset to the business.